Purchase of apartments on foreign markets

 Legal Aspects of Investing in Georgian Real Estate – Investor-Friendly System

-This Caucasian country is among the countries with the most liberal laws regarding foreign property.
-Foreigners can purchase properties without any restrictions and enjoy full legal protection.
+This Caucasian country is among the countries with the most liberal foreign property laws.
+Foreigners can purchase objects without any restrictions and enjoy full legal protection.

 Key benefits:

-• No restrictions for foreigners on the number, size or location of objects
+- No restrictions for foreigners on the number, size or location of facilities

 Purchase Process – Simplicity and Transparency